The Role of the Board of Directors

 Advanced education and trainings

-Our company places great emphasis on employees' continuing education and skills training.
-We encourage employees to actively participate in various internal and external training programs and provide subsidies for related expenses.
+The Company places great emphasis on employee continuous education and competency training.
+We encourage staff to participate in various internal and external training programs and provide full subsidies for related expenses.

 Status of labor-management agreements and various employee rights protection measures